Varasto 📦

 ): Promise<T>

 Attempts to update an already existing item identified by namespace and key by shallowly merging with the given new data.
-Returned promise will resolve into the new value, or will fail if no such item exists.

 Testing whether an item exists or not